 He decided to become a cancer doctor in 1993 when, prior to graduating from Brigham Young University as valedictorian, he discovered his own cancer.
 As a cancer survivor (leukemia ’93-96), he offers his patients a unique perspective while compassionately helping them and their families through challenging times.
 Dr. Squires has been at Augusta Oncology since July 2003.

-He spends his free time with his wife and five children and volunteering in church, community, and scouting activities.
+He spends his free time with his wife and eight children and volunteering in church, community, and scouting activities.